 Personas and Scoring can be a tricky concept.
-These two features of the Marketing Automation Professional tools can be used as stand-alone tools, or they can work with the other Marketing Automation tools as well.
-Whether you use Scoring and Personas on their own, or use them with the other Marketing Automation tools, it’s important to remember that they are really there to help you build a solid strategy for interacting with your subscribers in a more targeted way.
+These two features of the Communications Professional tools can be used as stand-alone tools, or they can work with the other marketing-automation tools as well.
+Whether you use Scoring and Personas on their own, or use them with the other marketing-automation tools, it’s important to remember that they are really there to help you build a solid strategy for interacting with your subscribers in a more targeted way.
 Furthermore, they can help you identify problems or issues that you may not have been aware of otherwise.

 Personas and Soylent Green are people

 Personas allow you to profile your subscribers.
 First ask yourself what type of people are subscribing to your mailings.
 Make a list of all of the different types, and then ask yourself what do you already know about this type of subscriber.
 For example, if you work with a medical association, your subscribers may consist of doctors, nurses, EMT’s and even medical students.
 Now that you have this breakdown, ask yourself what you know about each group.
 What type of education did they have?
 How long does it typically take for someone to gain the experience or education needed to obtain these positions?

 Then take what you already know, and ask yourself what can you assume about each group based on that.
 Medical students may be interested in learning more about resources for finding employment than a doctor that has already established their practice.
 Know this may affect how you address your subscribers, the tone of voice that you use, which resources that you send to them, or which campaigns they are entered into.

 Speak, friend, and enter

 A Persona is not a profile of one actual subscriber - it is a profile that represents a whole group of subscribers that have similar interests or backgrounds.
 Don’t over think the persona, but also don’t gloss over any specifics that could affect how you target them.

 Boldly go where no Scoring has gone before